abdenlab/oxbow/docs/user-guide/quickstart.md

 ### SAM/BAM tags

 The htslib alignment formats, SAM and BAM, have optional fields called `tags` that are defined inline, rather than in a header or manifest.
-These definitions, a tuple of tag name and one-letter type code, can be provided explicitly to the data source constructor for projection.
+These definitions, a tuple of a tag name and type code, can be provided explicitly to the data source constructor for projection.

 ```{code-cell} ipython3
 df = (